 Exercise is so good for anxiety, as well as stress and depression.
 Apart from the obvious inside-chemical-goodness that you get from exercise, it’s also a great self esteem builder.

 Offer to exercise with your socially anxious friend/partner outdoors or if they don’t want to go to the gym alone, kindly offer to go with them.
+It won’t cure their anxiety and fix the problem but it can certainly help them, having someone to go outside with.

 4. Help them with their therapy

 It’s always nice to have a good old vent.
-Anxiety can be quite embarrassing for some people and this can turn into feelings of loneliness quite quickly.
+Anxiety can be quite embarrassing for some people and this can turn into feelings of loneliness and shame quite quickly.
 If you’re a good listener, offer your ears to them and let them express what has been worrying them.

 Sometimes it’s hard for a person to talk about their feelings, especially feelings that pertain to the fear of being judged.
 Sometimes just being there for someone and not saying anything can be the greatest gift you can give.